GittyX-AI/.github/profile/README.md

 ### AI-Powered Code Analysis
 Analyze commits, generate semantic summaries, and ask natural language questions about your repo:
-- “When did we switch from JWT to OAuth?”
+- “When did we migrate from Oracle to SQL Server? and why?”
 - “Why was Redis removed?”

 ### CLI Tool + Web Dashboard